 - 8.1 The next steps, in terms of Project delivery, are: - 8.1.1 to commence work on the next phase of the permanent connection to the A21.
-Completion of these works will facilitate completion of the temporary connection, which will allow traffic to use the road as a through route whilst work continues to progress the final section of the permanent connection; - 8.1.2 to continue progressing the land acquisition negotiations, which would facilitate acquisition of the remaining properties on the route allowing works to complete on the permanent connection; - 8.1.3 provision of the required evidence to allow East Sussex County Council to progress making the CPO, which will release the land required for delivery of the final section of the permanent connection. - 8.2 The Board will continue to receive regular updates on the Project until satisfied that the deliverability risk has been fully addressed and has reduced to an acceptable level.
-The next update report will be provided at the November Board meeting and will include a full update on the delivery of the permanent connection, including consideration of progress on the required land acquisitions, the delivery programme and the Project budget.
+Completion of these works will facilitate completion of the temporary connection, which will allow traffic to use the road as a through route whilst work continues to progress the final section of the permanent connection; - 8.1.2 to continue progressing the land acquisition negotiations, which would facilitate acquisition of the remaining properties on the route allowing works to complete on the permanent connection; - 8.1.3 provision of the required evidence to allow East Sussex County Council to progress making the CPO, which will release the land required for delivery of the final section of the permanent connection. - 8.2 The Board will continue to receive regular updates on the Project until satisfied that the deliverability risk has been fully addressed and has reduced to an acceptable level. - 8.3 The next update report will be provided at the February 2021 Board meeting and will include a full update on the delivery of the permanent connection and the outputs/outcomes stated in the original business case.
+It is expected that the update will include consideration of progress on the required land acquisitions, the delivery programme and the Project budget.